open-xml-templating/docxtemplater/docs/source/errors.rst

 `Cannot attach a module that was already attached : "ImageModule".
 Maybe you are instantiating the module at the root level, and using it for multiple instances of Docxtemplater`

-In previous versions the error was "Cannot attach a module that was already attached"
+In previous versions the error was `Cannot attach a module that was already attached`

 This happens if you are reusing the same module instance twice.

-It usually means that you are calling `new DocxtemplaterImageModule()` just once, but you should call it for each instance of docxtemplater.
+It usually means that you are calling `new ImageModule()` just once, but you should call it for each instance of docxtemplater.

 The following code will throw the error when calling "generate" twice: